 California Limited (Special) Power of Attorney Form

 The California Limited (Special) Power of Attorney is a three (3) page legal document that is used when a party known as the principal wants to grant decision making powers to an agent (“Attorney-in-Fact”) in a limited capacity.
 Without specifying exactly what the agent can and can’t do, the decision making powers granted to an agent may be more expansive than the principal initially thought.
 This is why many people choose to use a limited (special) POA over a more general POA.
 The limited POA does not remain active in the event the principal becomes incapacitated.

-Signing Requirements (Division 4.5, Ch.2, § 4121): Pursuant to state law, a Limited POA must bear the principal’s signature.
-Additionally, their signature must either have been witnessed by two (2) witnesses or acknowledged before a Notary Public.
+Signing Requirements (§ 4121): Must be witnessed by two (2) witnesses or acknowledged before a Notary Public.